ROI Calculator

 The ROI on non-financial investments

 ROI is increasingly applied to things that aren't traditional investments: education, training, marketing, health interventions.
 The math can be made to work — convert everything to money and do the division.
 The problem is that the monetary conversion is usually unreliable.
 "ROI of a degree" depends on the degree, the person, the market, and counterfactual earnings.
 Numbers calculated this way are defensible as rough orientation but shouldn't be treated as precise comparisons.
 The range of plausible values is often ±50% or wider.
-Use them to confirm big-picture directional answers, not to make marginal decisions.
+These rough figures suit big-picture directional answers rather than marginal decisions.

 When ROI is the wrong metric entirely

 Some investments aren't meant to generate financial return.
 Housing (primary residence), long-term pensions (where you're not optimising for ROI but for inflation-protected retirement income), insurance (where the "return" is the risk reduced, not profit), and emergency funds (where the lower return is the price of liquidity).
-Running ROI on these and concluding they're "bad investments" misunderstands what they're.
+Running ROI on these and concluding they're "bad investments" misunderstands what they are.
 A pension returning 5% real over 30 years is doing its job; an insurance product "returning" 0% is fine if the risk coverage is needed.
-Match the metric to the purpose.
+Matching the metric to the purpose keeps the comparison meaningful.

 What this calculator does

-The tool computes ROI on the inputs you provide: initial cost, final value, and optionally the time period for annualisation.
-It doesn't automatically incorporate fees, taxes, or opportunity costs.
-For an honest real-world ROI, include those in your cost and gain figures before running the calculation.
+The tool computes simple ROI from the inputs you provide: initial cost and final value.
+It doesn't automatically incorporate fees, taxes, opportunity cost, or the time period.
+An honest real-world ROI includes those in the cost and final-value figures before the calculation is run.
 For quick before/after comparisons where those layers aren't material, the simple output works fine.

 Investing $10,000 gains $15,000, delivering a 50.00% return on investment.